-An example timeline of what this means in practice is shown right.
+An example timeline of what this means in practice is shown below.

-If a renewal fee is not paid in time, then the late renewal fee may still be validly paid within a six month grace period as long as an additional fee, which is 50% of the belated renewal fee, is also paid.
+If a renewal fee is not paid in time, then the late renewal fee may still be validly paid within a six-month grace period as long as an additional fee, which is 50% of the late renewal fee, is also paid.

-If a renewal fee is not paid then the unitary patent will lapse in respect of all states where it has effect.
+If a renewal fee is not paid, then the unitary patent will lapse in respect of all states where it has been effect.
 It is not possible to drop states from a unitary patent by failing to pay renewal fees.
-The scope of a unitary patent is fixed throughout the patent life: it is an ‘all-in or all-out’ system.
-This is a potential down side of the unitary patent which is discussed later in this guide.
+The scope of a unitary patent is fixed throughout the patent life: it is an 'all-in or all-out' system.
+This is a potential downside of the unitary patent, which is discussed later in this guide.